 Old West Road Trip

 Explore the Old West, the Oregon Trail and the Native American culture of Eastern Oregon with a spring break road trip that begins in The Dalles and ends at the Painted Hills.
 Visit the Columbia Gorge Discovery Center in The Dalles and the SAGE Center in Boardman.
-In Pendleton, don’t miss the Round Up Hall of Fame, the Umatilla County Heritage Station and the Tamastslikt Cultural Institute.
-In Baker City, visit the National Historic Oregon Trail Center and make sure to stay for the real pioneer dutch oven lunch.
+In Pendleton, don’t miss the Round Up Hall of Fame, the Umatilla County Heritage Station and the Tamástslikt Cultural Institute.
+In Baker City, visit the National Historic Oregon Trail Interpretive Center and make sure to stay for the real pioneer dutch oven lunch.
 See the Kam Wah Chung State Heritage Site in John Day for a look into Oregon’s Chinese-American past.
 Complete your trip with a stop at the Thomas Condon Paleontology Center and the Painted Hills near the town of Mitchell.

 Sunny Central Oregon

 Take a guided snowshoe tour at Mt.
 Bachelor with a U.S. Forest Service ranger and learn about the natural history of the area, or consider sunny spring skiing on the mountain.
-Ski-and-stay offers at Sunriver Resort, the Riverhouse in Bend and Black Butte Ranch sweeten the deal.
+Ski-and-stay offers at Sunriver Resort, Riverhouse on the Deschutes in Bend and Black Butte Ranch sweeten the deal.
 Or check out Tetherow Resort.
 Ranked the 54th Golf Course in America by Golf Digest, it also has great access to mountain biking trails and downtown Bend.

 There’s farm for the whole family when you travel one of the Oregon Farm Loops — Farmlandia, Molalla Country Farm Loop and Canby Farm Loop.
-You can see rare heritage breeds of ducks, pigs and cows at Boondockers, learn about elk from the experts at Rosse Posse Elk Ranch and view spring lambs at SuDan Farm.
+You can see rare heritage breeds of ducks and pigs at Boondockers, learn about elk from the experts at Rosse Posse Elk Ranch and view spring lambs at SuDan Farm.
 Enjoy homemade goods from Fir Point Farms, tour Bob’s Red Mill and pick up farm fresh goods at Our Table Cooperative.
 Spend the week at Luscher Farm’s Spring Break Farm Camp in Lake Oswego, where young campers can participate in arts and crafts activities, songs and games while exploring the farm.